particle-iot/docs/src/content/scaling/manufacturing/manufacturing-firmware-versions.md

 - The Tracker Edge version for the Tracker One and Tracker SoM is v18, updated 2023-04-20
 - The B404X, BRN404X, and E404X require Device OS 4.0.1 or later and cannot be downgraded
-- B Series SoM B404 NORAM EtherSIM requires Device OS 2.3.0 or later and cannot be downgraded
+- B-Series SoM B404 NORAM EtherSIM requires Device OS 2.3.0 or later and cannot be downgraded

 ## Questions and answers